Tobacco is Changing: E-Cigarettes

 Share what you've learned

-Research shows that kids are more likely to avoid risky behaviors when they have an open, trusting relationship with parents and other caregivers, so talk to your kids about e-cigarettes and share what you know with parents, teachers, and others.
+Research shows that kids are more likely to avoid risky behaviors when they have an open, trusting relationship with parents and other caregivers, so talk to young people about e-cigarettes and share what you know with parents, teachers, and others.

-If you think everybody’s vaping, you’re wrong.
-E-cigarette use is on the rise, but kids often over-estimate just how popular tobacco use is among their peers.
+- If you think everybody’s vaping, you’re wrong.
+E-cigarette use remains high, but young people often over-estimate just how popular tobacco use is among their peers.
 Vape shops, ads, and “cloud chasing” videos (usually posted by e-cig users doing vapor cloud tricks), can encourage kids to believe every middle and high schooler is vaping, but the fact is that four out of five Wisconsin teens aren’t using e-cigarettes.
 Remind your child that most Wisconsin teens choose to live tobacco free.

-Sweet flavors don’t make e-cigarettes safe.
-Candy and fruit flavors can give the impression that disposable vapes and e-juices are a safe alternative to conventional cigarettes.
+- Sweet flavors don’t make e-cigarettes safe.
+Candy and fruit flavors can give the impression that single-use vapes and liquid nicotine are a safe alternative to conventional cigarettes.
 But e-cigarette users are still at risk for some serious health effects, including addiction, exposure to harmful chemicals and aerosol particulates, and damage to the parts of the brain that control attention and learning.

 Resources

-You can also learn more by clicking on these links:
+You can also learn more by selecting the following links:

 - What is Synthetic Nicotine?